 An obligation to incur restoration, rehabilitation and environmental costs arises when environmental disturbance is caused by the development or ongoing production of a mining property.
 Such costs arising from the decommissioning of plant and other site preparation work, discounted to their net present value, are provided for and capitalized as part of the related property, plant and equipment at the start of each project, as soon as the obligation to incur such costs arises.
 These costs are recognized in profit or loss over the life of the operation, through depreciation of the asset.
-Costs for restoration of subsequent site damage which is created on an ongoing basis during production are provided for at their net present values and recognized in profit or loss as extraction progresses.
+Costs for restoration of subsequent site damage which is created on an ongoing basis during production are recognized in profit or loss.